Configure agr.toml — Tools, Sources, and Syncing¶

 Key terms used on this page:

-SKILL.mdfile with YAML frontmatter (name,description) and markdown instructions for an AI coding agent. - A handle identifies a skill:
+SKILL.mdfile with YAML frontmatter (name,description) and markdown instructions for an AI coding agent. - A ralph is a directory containing a

-user/skill(from user'sskillsrepo),user/repo/skill(from a specific repo), or./path/to/skill(local). - A source is a Git server URL template (e.g., GitHub, GitLab, self-hosted) where agr fetches remote skills from.
+skill(from default owner'sskillsrepo),user/skill(from user'sskillsrepo),user/repo/skill(from a specific repo), or./path/to/resource(local). - A source is a Git server URL template (e.g., GitHub, GitLab, self-hosted) where agr fetches remote resources from.

 All agr.toml Settings¶